roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-06 ****** byCathartico© But this was her job, wasn't it?
+But this was her job, wasn't it?
 In every job one had to overcome displeasing situations if one wanted to be good at it.
 And she was dead sure that she was the best office whore ever!

  As a private person, she stood far over this bottom-feeder.
 But as the office whore it was her job to please any man.